Flexible Data Modeling is Key for Product Information Management Strategy

 Having a dedicated PIM system in place does mitigate all the aforementioned troubles in a viable and user-friendly manner.
 It enables you to maintain all your product catalogs and product information in an accurate, unified, and consolidated form.
 It provides the required flexibility for eCommerce when handling large volumes of products, frequently updated catalogs across multiple channels, markets, or geographies, including:

-However, implementing a Product Information Management System is just one half of the solution.
+However, implementing a PIM System is just one half of the solution.
 Where organizations bank on PIM for effective and flexible support for their product master data, they cannot harbor its true potential without suitable data modeling.

 Data Modeling Flexibility: A Requirement of the Digital Age